-Find YOUR local branch
+Find your local branch

 Call us for a free quote at 1-800-837-5520

-The problem with having honey bees set up their nests around your home is that even the most passive species will defend their nests when someone comes near or they perceive someone as a threat.
-Worker honey bees on their own will rarely sting, but if they feel the nest it threatened they will send out pheromones indicating the hive is under attack.
+Honey bees will create honey within their nests.
+This is why beekeepers create hives and care for honey bees on their property.
+Beekeepers also harvest the honey to sell.
+Worker honey bees on their own will rarely sting, but if they feel the nest is threatened they will send out pheromones indicating the hive is under attack.
 This will cause the other workers to attack and sting.

 In general, honey bees are beneficial to the environment.
 Honey bees are known as pollinators.
 Since bees seek nectar from flowers and plants, their legs pick up the pollen those flowers and plants need to reproduce.
-They then spread the pollen around and spread the species of plant.
+They then spread the pollen around and the species of plant.

-If you find bees building their hive near your home, contact your local Ehrlich Pest Control office and schedule a free property inspection.
-We will come out and figure out if it’s honey bees or some other stinging pest and then work with you to get rid of the honey bees and discuss ways to prevent their return.
+If you notice bees building a hive near your home or business, contact your local Ehrlich Pest Control office and schedule a free inspection.
+One of our experts will be able to identify the type of stinging insect you're dealing with and work with you on treatment options and ways to prevent their return.